openclimatefix/Satip/docs/05_pipeline.md

 ### Dagster Pipeline

-We're now going to combine these steps into a pipeline using `dagster`
+We're now going to combine these steps into a pipeline using `dagster`, first we'll create the individual components.

 ```python
 #exports